Kernelization dichotomies for hitting minors under structural parameterizations: Abstract

 \section{Abstract}

 For a finite collection of connected graphs $\F$, the \Fdeletion problem consists in, given a graph $G$ and an integer $\ell$, deciding whether $G$ contains a vertex set of size at most $\ell$ whose removal results in an $\mathcal{F}$-minor-free graph.
 We lift the existence of (approximate) polynomial kernels for \Fdeletion by the solution size to (approximate) polynomial kernels parameterized by the vertex-deletion distance to graphs of bounded elimination distance to $\mathcal{F}$-minor-free graphs.
 This results in exact polynomial kernels for every family $\mathcal{F}$ that contains a planar graph, and an approximate polynomial kernel for \textsc{Planar Vertex Deletion}.
 Moreover, combining our result with a previous lower bound, we obtain the following infinite set of dichotomies, assuming $\NP \not\subseteq \coNP/\poly$: for any finite set $\F$ of biconnected graphs on at least three vertices containing a planar graph, and any minor-closed class of graphs ${\mathcal C}$, \Fdeletion admits a polynomial kernel parameterized by the vertex-deletion distance to ${\mathcal C}$ if and only if ${\mathcal C}$ has bounded elimination distance to $\F$-minor-free graphs.
 For instance, this yields dichotomies for \textsc{Cactus Vertex Deletion}, \textsc{Outerplanar Vertex Deletion}, and \textsc{Treewidth-$t$ Vertex Deletion} for every integer $t \geq 0$.
+We also prove that the same dichotomies hold for two different infinite classes of families $\F$ that contain non-biconnected graphs, by establishing appropriate lower bounds.
 Prior to our work, such dichotomies were only known for the particular cases of \textsc{Vertex Cover} and \textsc{Feedback Vertex Set}.

+Additionally, via a slight modification of known lower bounds, we note that, when $\C$ is not only minor-closed but also closed under taking disjoint union, there exist no polynomial kernels of size $\bigO(n^{d - \varepsilon})$ for any $\varepsilon > 0$, where $d$ grows with the elimination distance to $\F$-minor-free graphs of $\C$, assuming $\NP \not\subseteq \coNP/\poly$.

-Our approach builds on the techniques developed by Jansen and Pieterse [Theor.
+Our approach for the polynomial kernels builds on the techniques developed by Jansen and Pieterse [Theor.
 Comput.
 Sci.
 2020] and also uses adaptations of some of the results by Jansen, de Kroon, and W{\l}odarczyk [STOC 2021].
+For the lower bounds, we adapt the techniques used by Dekker and Jansen [Discrete Applied Mathematics 2024].